codefoster/tweetmonkey/readme.md

 I encourage you to make a Tweet Monkey yourself.
 The effort is small and you'll get a fun introduction to maker projects that use software and electronics together.

 ## Getting Started
 First, you'll need to buy some stuff.
-There's not getting around it.
+There's no getting around it.
 Unless, that is, you've attended one of my events and gotten a complete Tweet Monkey kit!

 Here are the steps for building your own...